sreeisme/Production_Line_Modelling/README.md

 # Dynamic Predictive Modelling of a Hydraulic Production Line (Bosch Project)

-This repository contains my work for the Bosch R&D project **“Generalisation of Dynamic Predictive Modelling Across Production Line.”**
+This repository contains work for the Bosch R&D project **“Generalisation of Dynamic Predictive Modelling Across Production Line.”**
 It builds predictive models for component health and system stability from multi-sensor hydraulic time-series and studies how well these models generalise across product categories.

 ---